Coastal Community Care in Lewiston, ME

 • pro The doctors, therapists, and case managers are really good people who want to help and do their best to do so.

-• pro The reviewer is stable after nearly two decades, has an awesome support team, and is doing well.
+• pro After nearly two decades, the patient is stable, has an awesome support team, and is doing well.

 Cons

-• pro It is claimed that the staff make patients' lives and their families' lives a living hell and undo any progress made.
+• pro The place is absolutely HORRID, making patients' lives and their families a living hell and undoing any progress.

-• pro When a doctor resigned, the patient reportedly fell through the cracks with ongoing scheduling failures and a lack of communication.
+• pro When a doctor resigned, patients were left to fall through the cracks, with ongoing scheduling problems that prevented consistent treatment.

-• pro The doctor is said to have disregarded the patient's current treatment and, due to personal biases, changed the approach, undoing progress.
+• pro This doctor disregarded the patient's current treatment plan due to personal biases, risking the progress that had been made.

 Review